 If you make small purchases on a regular basis, your trading fees could wipe out all your savings from using a low-cost ETF.

 You can cut your trading fees by using a no-commission broker such as Wealthsimple Trade.

-If you’d like to compare other popular brokerage platforms in Canada or see what they offer, check out our reviews below:
+If you’d like to compare other popular brokerage platforms in Canada or see what they offer, check out my reviews below:

 - Questrade Online Brokerage

 - Scotia iTrade Review